mr-bt/manager.README/README.md

 - **Open Communication:** Clarity and honesty are paramount.
 I encourage open dialogue and believe everyone should feel comfortable sharing their ideas, concerns, and feedback.

 - **Collaboration:** Great things are rarely achieved in isolation.
 I believe in the power of teamwork and collaboration.
-I strive to foster a culture where everyone works together towards our common goals.
+I strive to foster a culture where everyone works together towards common goals.

 - **Innovation:** I'm passionate about technology and innovation.
 I believe in constantly pushing the boundaries of what's possible and encouraging everyone to think outside the box.